shangeethas/ml_sum_function_surround/README.md

 # Machine Learned Sum Function

 Machine Learning (ML) increasingly governs our modern society and it is vital that errors are defined and anomalies are detected for any given scenario.
-Sum function is considered to unveil the errors and the anomalies, as sum is the elemental function from a mathematician's perspective.
+The sum function is considered to unveil the errors and the anomalies, as sum is the elemental function from a mathematician's perspective.

-* Sum function of four inputs is taken into consideration.
+In simple terms, the sum of an addend 5 with another addend 7 is 12.
+In this exercise, the sum function of four inputs is taken into consideration.
-* Two learning models, Linear Regression and Neural Networks are designed to learn the sum function.
+Two learning strategies, Linear Regression (LR) and Neural Networks(NN) are designed to learn the sum function.

 ![alt text](common/logo.png "Logo")

-## Installation

-### Prerequisites
+## Prerequisites
 * Python 3+ (Implemented on 3.7.3)
 * surround 0.0.9
 * numpy 1.16.3